 Ho Chi Minh City is undergoing a construction boom, which is especially apparent when you walk around District 1.
-This post is a list of projects that have been proposed or under construction.
+This post is a list of projects that have been proposed or are under construction.
 Buildings that have been listed here and have since been completed can be found at the bottom of the page.

-Here a look at the major construction projects that at planned or under construction in Ho Chi Minh City.
+Here is a look at the major construction projects that at planned or under construction in Ho Chi Minh City.

 Current Projects Under Construction